llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 are the OpenACC cases in the main switch on AST node types within Clang codegen's `CodeGenFunction::EmitStmt`.

 While necessary, those implementation points are insufficient for offloading support.
-The trouble is that the OpenMP codegen implementation also has a hook into Clang's codegen framework outside that switch.
+The issue is that the OpenMP codegen implementation also has a hook into Clang's codegen framework outside that switch.
 This hook calls `CGOpenMPRuntime::scanForTargetRegionsFunctions`, which recurses through AST nodes looking for OpenMP target regions to emit in separate device functions.
 Thus, Clacc extends this scan to look for OpenACC AST nodes and, as before, to delegate the required codegen to their hidden OpenMP children.
+Finally, Clacc extends the class `CheckVarsEscapingDeclContext` in `CGOpenMPRuntimeCPU.cpp` with a visit member function for `ACCDirectiveStmt` that delegates to the hidden OpenMP child.

 Clacc makes no changes to LLVM IR codegen for the sake of `ACCDeclAttr` nodes, which are thus ignored.
 The corresponding